-SHILOH CHRISTIAN SCHOOL WILL BE TEMPORARILY CLOSED MARCH 16 - APRIL 17.
+SHILOH CHRISTIAN SCHOOL WILL BE CLOSED FOR ON-SITE INSTRUCTION MARCH 16 - END OF SCHOOL YEAR.

 AMIDST CONCERNS SURROUNDING THE CORONAVIRUS (COVID-19), WE WANT TO LET YOU KNOW HOW SHILOH IS RESPONDING.